-Regardless of the actions taken within the vendor list wizard, you will need to click Save in vendor list builder to save your overall configuration.
+Regardless of the actions taken within the vendor list wizard, you will need to click Save in the vendor list builder to save your overall configuration.

 In the following sections we will cover the various configurations that are made in each tab: